News

 San Diego agreement extends Disney's West Coast operating window

-Disney Cruise Line said the renewed partnership gives it greater ability to plan seasonal operations from San Diego for the remainder of the decade, while the port highlighted the anticipated increase in cruise calls and passenger volumes.
+Disney Cruise Line said the renewed partnership gives it greater ability to plan seasonal operations from San Diego for the remainder of the decade, while the port pointed to the anticipated increase in cruise calls and passenger volumes.
+Schedules will be adjusted seasonally to meet demand.

 Jose Fernandez, vice president of port strategy, development and operations at Disney Cruise Line, said, "San Diego has been an important part of our West Coast operations for more than a decade, and a place our guests love sailing from."
 Fernandez added that the agreement supports Disney's longer-term growth and contributes to the region's economy.